pbodnar/gm-scripts/README.md

 # About

-This project contains various handy user scripts for the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (for Firefox; GM) and [Tampermonkey](https://chrome.google.com/webstore/detail/dhdgffkkebhmkfjojejmpbldmpobfkfo) (for Chrome; TM) browser addons.
+This project contains various handy user scripts for the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (only for Firefox; GM) and [Tampermonkey](https://www.tampermonkey.net/) (for Chrome, but also for other browsers; TM) browser addons.
 A user script is a piece of JavaScript code which gets executed on page load and which extends functionality of the pages it was written for.

 # Installation